APPLICABILITY, COMPLAINT INTAKE, AND OVERARCHING PROVISIONS

 In the event the Title IX Coordinator/Deputy/Deputy determines that dismissal of a Formal Complaint or a portion of the allegations is appropriate, the Title IX Coordinator/Deputy/Deputy will promptly notify both parties in writing of the dismissal and the reasons for it.
 Dismissal does not impair Southeastern’s ability to proceed with any appropriate investigatory or disciplinary actions under the Sex and Gender Discrimination and Harassment Policy or another Southeastern policy or procedure and/or to provide Supportive Measures to the parties.

-Either party may appeal a decision to dismiss a Formal Complaint or a portion of the allegations on the following grounds by submitting a written appeal to the Title IX Coordinator/Deputy/Deputy within seven calendar days of the issuance of the written notice of the dismissal: (1) procedural irregularity that affected the decision to dismiss; (2) new evidence that was not reasonably available at the time of dismissal and that could affect the outcome of the matter; or (3) the Title IX Coordinator/Deputy/Deputy or other participant in the dismissal having a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the decision to dismiss.
+Either party may appeal a decision to dismiss a Formal Complaint or a portion of the allegations on the following grounds by submitting a written appeal to the Title IX Coordinator/Deputy/Deputy within seven calendar days of the issuance of the written notice of the dismissal: (1) procedural irregularity that affected the decision to dismiss; (2) new evidence that was not reasonably available at the time of dismissal and that could affect the outcome of the matter; or (3) the Title IX Coordinator/Deputy/Deputy or another participant in the dismissal having a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the decision to dismiss.

 The Title IX Coordinator/Deputy will promptly notify the other party of the appeal, and the non-appealing party may submit a response to the appeal within five calendar days of notification of the appeal.